MochiJump/MochiJump/README.md

 Recently done:

-Added GoalNPC (integrated with level editor and importable levels)
+Focused camera to zoom in on and follow Mochi.

 Should do:

-Add a cuttoff y limit based off a value combining bottom object's y value and screen height
+Add a cuttoff y limit based off a value combining bottom object's y value

+Look into occasional strange collision (looks like teleportation) for npc units both alive and on destruction animation